kjhealy/kieranhealy.hugo/content/blog/asa-section-demographics.markdown

 {{% figure src="files/misc/asa17-scatter.png" alt="Percent female vs Total section membership." caption="Percent female vs total section membership." %}}

 We can look at all these together, if we like, using a ternary plot.
+However, we are cheating somewhat, because the three variables are constrained to sum to 1 on the plot but not in reality.

 {{% figure src="files/misc/asa17-ternary.png" alt="" caption="Ternary plot of percent female, percent student, and percent retired." %}}